icann/rst-test-specs/inc/preamble.md

 # 2.6.
 Test TLDs for RSP Evaluation

-RSP evaluation tests do not use existing or applied-for TLDs; instead, a unique TLD label will be defined for each test, based on the unique Application ID of the RSP application in the RSP Portal.
+RSP evaluation tests do not use existing or applied-for TLDs; instead, a unique TLD label will be defined for each test, based on the application type and a unique number.
 These TLD labels will take the form:

 ```
-zz-[appid]
+zz-[type]-[number]
 ```

-Where `[appid]` will be replaced with the Application ID.
-For example, a `MainRSPEvaluationTest` test for a Main RSP application with the ID `RSPI2404-M51` will use the TLD `.zz-rspi2404-m51`.
+Where `[type]` will be replaced with the application type.
+For example, a `MainRSPEvaluationTest` test for a Main RSP application will use a TLD of the form `.zz-main-1234`.
 Test subjects will need to configure their registry systems to support this TLD prior to requesting a test run.

 # 2.7.
 Key acronyms and terms